GildedPleb/bitcoin-helps/README.md

 ### Any Amount of People

-To ensure universal access and to cater to the global audience, this project utilizes the elasticity of AWS Lambda for backend computing, and AWS' CDN for frontend delivery.
+To ensure universal access and to cater to the global audience, this project utilizes the elasticity of AWS Lambda for backend computing, and AWS' CloudFront for frontend delivery.
 This allows us to handle any volume of requests without compromising on service quality, ensuring that the arguments generated are always available to everyone, anytime, and from anywhere around the globe.
-(Caveat: If the user base were to truly scale, this implies multinational amounts of money to afford the AWS costs, which we don't have.)
+To manage the AWS and OpenAI costs associated with unlimited scaling and content, we limit output and add bitcoin payments via lightning and Alby to unlock, and thus pay for, unlimited content generation and delivery.

 # The Argument